scrutinizer-ci/php-analyzer/README.md

 ```

 Please note that PHP Analyzer cannot be installed as a dependency of your root project currently, but
 must be installed as a standalone project.
+Also, PHP Analyzer itself needs a PHP 5.4 runtime; this
+requirement only applies to the system that is running PHP Analyzer, not the code that is analyzed.

 ## Usage